jlien/Jimmy-Lien-Manager-Readme/README.md

 I will occassionally drop an F-bomb in a meeting.

-In software I've worked as a consultant at Arcweb Technologies, Lead at ProctorU, CTO/Cofounder at TenantLoop (acquired), and Director of Engineering - Mobile at Buildium.
+In software I've worked as a consultant at [Arcweb Technologies](https://arcweb.co/), Lead at [ProctorU](https://proctoru.com), CTO/Cofounder at [TenantLoop](https://angel.co/tenantloop) (acquired), and Director of Engineering - Mobile at [Buildium](https://buildium.com).

 # Values

 Health First.
 Family Second.
 Work Third.
 Without health, there is no family.
-With a family in disarray work is highly affected.
+With a family in disarray, your work is highly affected.
 Make sure the first two are in good shape.

 I've been sick since 2014 with mercury poisoning so my values above are shaped by that experience.